 Mental models and shared visions of SSE

-Mental models are concepts, definitions and frameworks that provide an explanation in someone's thought process for how something works in the real world (Morgan, 1998).
+thought process for how something works in the real world (Morgan, 1998).
 A mental model is how we imagine the real world and interpret it.
 Around the world, mental models of social and solidarity economy (SSE) are mushrooming as the search for resilient and inclusive development intensifies.
 There is a need to better understand the common components of these mental models of SSE.
 These can then be used to improve the measurement and evaluation of the performance of SSE organizations.

 In an effort to improve our understanding of SSE, the Intercontinental Network for the Promotion of Social and Solidarity Economy (RIPESS) Board in March 2011 started assembling SSE concepts, definitions and frameworks used across continents and countries.
 Some define SSE in terms of a chain of economic activities, from input supply, to production, distribution and consumption, undertaken by organized groups of individuals.
 Others emphasise the social development goals of SSE such as social inclusion, resilience and the democratization of the economy.
 The physical form of SSE is often depicted in terms of activities undertaken by cooperatives and mutual-aid associations.
 Yet many new forms of mutual cooperation outside the cooperative movement (for example collective kitchens, joint purchase associations, self-managed enterprises,) are springing to life as globalization brings about widespread marginalization of workers and small producers.